mnecas/ovirt_ansible_backup/README.md

 # ovirt_ansible_backup
-A simple way to export running oVirt VMs as OVA using ansible.
+A simple  to export running oVirt VMs as OVA using ansible.

 See <BLOG_POST_URL> for more information.